microsoft/XmlNotepad/docs/help/options.md

 and cannot be opened by XML Notepad.

 ### Formatting
 You can also configure the formatting options that are used when you save an XML file, or turn off formatting altogether.
+You can also configure the
+TreeView indentation level in pixels.

 ### Language
 Specify which language annotations to pick from associated XSD schemas.